Why NSW for silver

 Overview

-Silver is valued for its excellent electrical and thermal conductivity, its reflectivity, corrosion resistance and its antimicrobial properties and low toxicity.
+Silver is valued for its excellent electrical and thermal conductivity, corrosion resistance and antimicrobial properties and low toxicity.

-Silver’s main uses are in electronics and electrical systems, for example, solar photovoltaic cells for solar panels and small amounts in mobile phone and television screens.
-It is also used in brazing alloys and solders, industrial processes, silverware, photography, jewellery, and in medical applications (notably rapid antigen tests).
+The main uses of silver are in electronics and electrical systems, such as solar photovoltaic cells for solar panels and small amounts in mobile phone and television screens.
+Silver is used in brazing alloys and solders, industrial processes, silverware, photography, jewellery, and medical applications (notably rapid antigen tests).
 Additionally, silver has strong demand as an investment product (currency).

 NSW resource

 There are excellent opportunities for the discovery of new deposits and for the development of existing resources in NSW.
-This includes the Bowdens Silver Project, which is the largest known undeveloped silver deposit in Australia and one of the largest globally.
+This includes the Bowdens Silver Project, which is the largest known undeveloped silver deposit in Australia and one of the largest globally, and the Kempfield Polymetallic Project, which is the second largest undeveloped silver deposit in Australia.

 Deposit types in NSW